École Saint-Louis-de-Gonzague (Sudbury)

 École Saint-Louis de Gonzague is a historic building and former school in the Uptown neighbourhood of Sudbury, Ontario, Canada.
 Constructed in 1915, it is the oldest school building still standing in Sudbury.
 The school instructed in French despite the enactment of Regulation 17 in 1912, which limited French-language education in Ontario, until it was repealed in 1927.
-The school closed in 2000, and Sudbury Indie Cinema operates from the former gymnasium.
+The school closed in 2000, and the Sudbury Indie Cinema Co-op operates from the former gymnasium.
 The building was designated under the Ontario Heritage Act in 2023.